April 2020 Update

 Make sure that you’re using a professional, wired headset to be able to support crisp sound quality.
 We recommend using a Jabra Evolve 40.
 Although the use of a Bluetooth headset is possible, as it requires the use of your network, we recommend something with a wired connection that won’t strain the network.
 Be sure to follow our headset configuration guide so that you’re ready to take calls!

-If you’re still having trouble with your home network or headset connection, we recommend using our network gauge guide to help resolve any issues as well as ensuring that your device firmware is updated accordingly.
+If you’re still having trouble with your home network or headset connection, we recommend using our network gauge guide to help resolve any issues as well as ensure that your device firmware is updated accordingly.

 New to Aircall?